LeudiX/racine-design/README.md

   - Solved issue when selecting multiple subtitles project under a same parent project from the sidebar losing the ref when selecting a project from the gallery section
   - Edit Baby Monster video format to H264 2k
+  - Add media content link reference as variables in content dataset

 - TODO:
   - Create a stylized tooltip for the gallery items (desktop only)